-The achievement standards guide teacher judgment about how well children have achieved.
-The most effective way to build consistent and comparable on-balance teacher judgment is through planned activities when teachers - in a partnership or team situation - engage in focused professional dialogue to discuss and analyse the quality of children's work, compare their judgments about children's achievement and determine the match between the evidence in children's work and the standards.
+The achievement standards guide teacher judgment about how well students have achieved.
+The most effective way to build consistent and comparable on-balance teacher judgment is through planned activities when teachers - in a partnership or team situation - engage in focused professional dialogue to discuss and analyse the quality of student work, compare their judgments about student achievement and determine the match between the evidence in student work and the standards.
 This process is known as moderation.